16 Jan Award ceremony highlights sustainable developments around Iowa

 - Renovated Commercial category, SingleSpeed Brewing Co. for the Wonder Bread Building in Waterloo

-- Stormwater Management category, City of Denison for the 14th Street Parking Lot in Denison
+- Stormwater Management category, the City of Denison for the 14th Street Parking Lot in Denison

 - Transportation/Complete Streets category, the City of Muscatine for the Kent Stein Park to Deep Lakes Park Trail in Muscatine